Aurorastation/Aurora.3/tgui/docs/component-reference.md

 maximum size.
 It also exerts some control over the alignment of items when they overflow the line.
-  - `flex-start` (default) - items are packed toward the start of the flex-direction.
+  - `flex-start` (default) - items are packed toward the start of the flexDirection.
-  - `flex-end` - items are packed toward the end of the flex-direction.
+  - `flex-end` - items are packed toward the end of the flexDirection.
   - `space-between` - items are evenly distributed in the line; first item is on the start line, last item on the end line
   - `space-around` - items are evenly distributed in the line with equal space